casework/CASE/examples/file.md

 ## Trace objects

-Between each step, we represent the data as it currently is with a **Trace** object.
+The result of each step is represented with a **Trace** object characterizing the data (image, partition, file, database, chunk of data, etc.) that was exposed during the step.
 This Trace object contains property bundles that describe the data itself.

 The most used property bundle will be **ContentData**.
 This property bundle will